Custom Search

 Inductance

-The unit of inductance is henry - H - where a circuit has an inductance of one henry when an e.m.f. of one volt is induced by a current changing at the rate of one ampere per second.
+A circuit has an inductance of one henry when an e.m.f. of one volt is induced by a current changing at the rate of one ampere per second.

-Induced electromagnetic field - EMF - in a coil can be expressed as
+The induced electromagnetic field - EMF - in a coil can be expressed as

-E = -n dΦ / dt (1)
+EMF = -n dΦ / dt (1)

 where

-E = electromagnetic field - EMF (Volts)
+EMF = electromagnetic field - EMF (volts)

 n = turns

-dΦ = change in flux (Webers, Wb)
+dΦ = change in flux (webers, Wb)

 dt = time (s)

-E = -L dI / dt (2)
+EMF = -L dI / dt (2)

 where